KylerJohnsonDev/blog/src/posts/angular-signals.md

 }
 ```

-Reactive nodes are linked through a bidirected graph so that dependencies are tracked.
-For example, in the snippet above, both `fullname` and the effect depend on `user`.
-Assuming `user` and `fullname` signals are referenced in the component template, Angular's Logical View (or LView) will be represented in the dependency graph as a consumer-only reactive node.
+Reactive nodes are linked in a bidirected graph referred to as the dependency graph (or signal graph).
+This is how Angular knows what should be re-rendered when a signal is updated.
+For example, in the snippet above, `user` is a producer, `fullName` is a producer and a consumer, and `effect` is a consumer.
+Both `fullname` and the effect depend on `user`.
+Assuming, both `user` and `fullName` are referenced in the template, the `LView` of the `UserComponent` will depend on them as well.
+The `LVieww` is part of the Ivy rendering engine and implements the `ReactiveNode` interface, meaning that it is a consumer as well.
+See the diagram below for a visual representation of the depdendency graph:

 [diagram here]